QHarshil/SemanticSearch-Java/README.md

 - Set `elasticsearch.stub-enabled=true` (env var `ELASTICSEARCH_STUB_ENABLED=true`).
 - The service will use an in-memory vector store for smoke testing; no Elasticsearch host is needed.
 - When you’re ready for real search, set the property back to `false` and provide `ELASTICSEARCH_HOST`/`ELASTICSEARCH_PORT`.
+- For offline embedding without a provider key, keep `EMBEDDING_STUB_ENABLED=true` (default) so the app generates deterministic vectors locally.

 ### Docker Deployment